 Personal loans for home improvement purposes have an appealing simplicity.
 Depending on your lender and their approval process, you can have funds fairly quickly.
 You may pay an origination fee (up to 5% or 6% of your loan), but you won’t have most of the closing costs and fees associated with home equity loans.

 The major downside is that you may not be approved for the amount of money you need, depending on your home improvement project.
-Many lenders will cap personal loans around $30,000 or lower, though this may not be a con if your project is a .
-Your chances of getting a large amount will be better at a big bank, but qualifying for such a loan is usually tougher, too.
+Many lenders will cap personal loans around $30,000 or lower, though this may not be a con if your project doesn’t require a bigger budget.
+Your chances of getting a large amount will be better at a big bank, but qualifying for such a loan is usually more difficult.

 Title I Government Loans